-Country Archer jerky is made from 100 percent grass-fed beef and free from chemical preservatives, nitrates and nitrites, and MSG.
+Country Archer jerky is made from 100 percent grass-fed beef and free from preservatives, nitrates and nitrites, and MSG.
 It's available in seven flavors, and the brand also offers two turkey jerky flavors along with meat sticks.
 The original flavor brings together the sweet tang of pineapple juice with a bit of spice from black pepper and umami from Worcestershire sauce and tamari.

 Best Meat Sticks: Chomps Original Beef Stick

 Although not technically the same as strips of jerky, you’ll notice plenty of jerky brands also offer meat sticks.
 Since they’re individually wrapped, meat sticks make an excellent portable snack option and can be used in place of salami or other meats on charcuterie boards.

 Chomps takes the cake for best meat stick, which isn’t surprising since their product line is limited to meat sticks only.
 Its beef sticks are made from 100 percent grass-fed beef and available in five flavors: original, sea salt, Italian, cranberry habanero, and jalapeno.
 It also offers turkey and venison stick options.
 We find the Original Beef Sticks are packed with flavor without being too salty and strike a perfect texture balance between tender and chewy.
 Chomps is non-GMO Project Verified, Whole 30 Approved, and keto- and paleo-friendly, since they contain 0 grams of carbohydrates or sugar.